lipetsk-digital/HomeLibraryAI/README.md

 authors_full_names - full names, surnames, and (if applicable) patronymics of all authors of the book from the authors field.
 The page likely contains mentions of their full names.
 Find and provide them in this field
 ```

+Despite all efforts, models regularly:
+- leave markdown formatting in the response
+- forget to remove newlines from long field values
+- forget to include the title section [book] in the response.

+All these options should be considered during the response processing process.

 During the experiments, it turned out that the result of the model depends on the order of enumeration of the extraced parameters.
 Such derived parameters as `brief` and `authors_full_names` should go after all other parameters:

 - If we try to extract `brief` before full `anotation`, we couldn't get the model to get really full text of book's annotation in `annotation` field.